toshas/torch-discounted-cumsum/README.md

 pip install torch-discounted-cumsum
 ```

+The package compiles native code during installation and thus may fail on some systems.
+In this case, scroll down to the "Known issues" section.

 #### API

 - `discounted_cumsum_right`: Computes discounted cumulative sums to the right of each position (a standard setting in RL)